The Big Sick

 I was not unfamiliar with the subject of mortality.
 My mother died at the age of 45 when I was 10 years old and my brother Marty, a physician from Placerville, died at 56 from ALS, otherwise known as Lou Gehrig’s disease.
 Also, I’d written about the right-to-die issue as a journalist on many occasions.
 I had a general awareness of what the path to death from disease looks like and remain a resolute proponent of California’s End of Life Option Act that permits terminally ill patients to be prescribed aid-in-dying medication.

 Though still meeting with doctors and hoping against the odds there might be a treatment course ahead that made sense, I felt my basic trajectory was unswerving.
-I was often asked if I feared death and I would answer that although I didn’t fear the actuality of death—“the end of everything”—I did fear the diminishment, dependency and suffering that comes with the process of dying.
+I was often asked if I feared death and I would answer that although I didn’t fear the actuality of death—“the end of everything”—I did fear the diminishment, dependency and suffering that come with the process of dying.
 Ultimately, I decided not to spend too much of my remaining time pondering the existential fact of what was happening to me.
 I believe in the brilliance of the universe and accept the reality of life on Earth as nothing less than a miracle.
 But I knew my teeny, tiny piece of it all was coming to an end.
 I was simply hoping to live fully until death’s progress was underway and die with as much grace and humor as I could muster.

 But then along came a surprise.
 Its name was immunotherapy.